libraries-fi/kirkanta-api/doc/documentation.md

 `limit` for result size and `skip` for starting from nth record.

 ### Content language
-Content is produced by libraries alone and available translations depend on their own decisions.
-For the most part content is available in Finnish, while English and Swedish availability is regional.

 Identifier  | Language
 ----------- | --------
 fi          | Finnish